Jo Jago - Artist

 In 2022 Jo completed a successful workshop tour of Tauranga and the Coromandel Peninsular area followed by a five-week residency with John & Allison Brebner at Homeprint.
 During her time at Homeprint Jo focused on hand printing, lino & wood carving and letterpress, which are mediums she also loves.
 Engrossed by the process of combining blind printing (embossing) with watercolour, Jo really enjoyed the challenge of fine tuning her work, as the obstacles she encountered were far more multifaceted that she had experienced to date.
 However, from this process some very unique art has emerged.

-Later in 2022 Jo was granted two separate scholarships to study art and commenced her studies in April 2023.
-Happily, Jo has been be to able to remain in Wanaka while she undertakes her art studies, and remains active in the local community.
+Later in 2022 Jo was granted two separate scholarships to study art and commenced her studies in April 2023, graduating with Excellence.

 Jo is currently in the process of moving towards earning a full-time living from art & teaching, however she is also passionate about making art available to everyone, no matter what their financial position.
 For this reason, Jo has been the driving force in setting up Art for All, a not-for-profit group, with the goal of facilitating workshops for the community at a reduced cost.
-Thanks to the generosity of the Creatives in Communities Scheme by Creative New Zealand (administered by the Central Otago District Council) she will be running six beginner’s watercolour workshops for the local community in mid-2023 at a significantly reduced price.
+Thanks to the generosity of the Creatives in Communities Scheme by Creative New Zealand (administered by local Councils) she has run numerous beginner’s watercolour workshops for local communities around the South Island (including Wanaka, Cromwell & Waikaka) in 2023 & 2024, at a significantly reduced price.

 Jo is a current member of Wanaka Arts SocietyQueenstown Arts Society, Arrowtown Creative Arts Society & Otago Arts Society - all located in the South Island of New Zealand